V5 User GuideLast Updated: 8/8/2025

 Subject Lines

-Subject Line Easily change the subject line using the Subject cells.
+Subject Line Easily change the subject line using the Subject fields.

 Adding Images to a Content Block